This post was last Updated on September 18, 2020

 So is their story, by the way, but we’ve mentioned before that it’s not ours to tell.
 What we can give away is that they have a natural feel for how to treat people well, how to understand people’s needs, how to feel when people need company, and equally when they want to be left alone.
 They can be your perfect hosts or your new best friends.
 Whatever you prefer.

 Guests at Lavinia Naturist Resort

-What’s typical for smaller naturist places is that they tend to attract a public which reflects the personality of the hosts.
+What’s typical for smaller naturist places is that they tend to attract a public that reflects the personality of the hosts.
 In the case of Lavinia, these are warm people, who are looking for a great nude vacation with lots of comfort and with a genuine naturist spirit.
-At Lavinia it doesn’t matter who you are, what your job is, where you come from or which political party you vote for.
+At Lavinia, it doesn’t matter who you are, what your job is, where you come from or which political party you vote for.
 What matters is that respect is your highest value.
-For yourself, for others and for the environment.
+For yourself, for others, and for the environment.

 Reservations & Contact

 Since Lavinia Naturist Resort is quite a small place, it tends to run full during high season.
 If that’s your preferred time to travel, make sure to book upfront!